Mexico

 Will I see other anglers?
 Yes, there is a small fleet of about 20 boats and guides in Xcalak.
 While you will be fishing in very remote and truly wild locations there is a chance during the busy winter season that other anglers will be within eyesight at times.
 The lodge has a capacity of eight anglers and prioritize personalized, quality fishing experiences for all the guests.

 What are the guides like?
-The guides are the best in the area, and they are truly passionate about flats fishing.
+The guides are some of the best in the area, and they are truly passionate about flats fishing.
 All guides are local to the Yucatan and speak English.
 They work hard to provide anglers with the best opportunities for success.

 What are the physical demands?
 Most of the fishing at XOTF is from casting platforms on small flats boats.
 Fishing days are typically eight hours long, with anglers rotating on the bow, and there is a break for lunch.
 Occasionally, guides will have anglers jump out to wade to get in a better position.